SADS Awareness Week

 Help JHMT save young heartbeats

-Join our - Make Every Minute Count - learn CPR & defibrillation poster campaign
+Join our Don’t think – Just ACT! - learn CPR & defibrillation poster campaign

-- Print off this year's SADS Awareness Week campaign posters above and put it up in the office or home.
+Print off this year's SADS Week 2019 campaign posters above and put it up in the office or home.
 Share with friends and family.

-You can also download a copy of the 'Make Every Minute Count' screen save advert to promote the week on your Facebook and Twitter home page.
+You can also download a copy of the Don't think – Just ACT! screen save advert to promote the week on your Facebook and Twitter home page.

 - Right-click on the link to the file you want to download.